“Should I drop out of college?”

 Sure, you can travel a bit…but also get a job, get an internship, start a business or two…take action!
 Treat this season of your life like a job fair going from booth to booth!
 Unless you give it a shot and get your feet a bit wet, you will never know.

 And if you enter this season of your life with the goal of experimenting, you can start and quit something with integrity once you find out it’s a path you don’t want to be on, since your objective in the first place is to discover what your long term pursuit will be.

-If you know school isn’t right for you and you have a strong work ethic, you will be able to make it in the real world without a degree.
+If you know college isn’t right for you and you have a strong work ethic, drop out.
+You will be able to make it in the real world without a degree.
 Whether you start a business right away or find a temporary job, that strong work ethic will keep the bills paid and eventually propel you to success.